arorakarnika/Comp-Org/modules/module4/README.md

 # Notes

 - Use `make <program_name>` e.g. `make printName` to create the executable
-- vars contain a reference, identifier and a value
+- Vars contain a reference, identifier and a value
+- By passing in the address of a variable instead of its value, it can be changed
+- `BL <function_name>` branches and links the function for the program to use. e.g. `BL scanf`

 **Components of a program**

 ```